 Q. How should we handle partnerships when determining what size category to enter?

-A. You should add up the total staffs of both organizations and use that number to determine your category size.
+A. You should add up the total staff members of both organizations and use that number to determine your category size.

-Q. The University of Florida Award for Investigative Data Journalism has a Small/Medium and a Large category.
+Q. Several categories have a Small/Medium and a Large category.
 How does that impact how I submit my entry?